Exploring Kennedy Presidential History and Airline Aviation History in Dallas, Texas

 DIRIGIBLE FLIGHT

-One of the notable exhibits was that of Dirigible flight and the artifacts from the Hindenburg disaster of 1937.
-On display was the radioman’s chair from the Hindenburg which survived the disaster because the radio room was insulated.
-The silver cigarette case of Hindenburg Capitan Max Pruss is also part of the display.
+One of the notable exhibits was the Dirigible flight and artifacts from the Hindenburg disaster of 1937.
+On display was the radioman’s chair from the Hindenburg, which survived the tragedy because the radio room was insulated.
+The silver cigarette case of Hindenburg Captain Max Pruss is also part of the display.

 Hindenburg Radio Chair